Best Raw Dog Food Suppliers UK: Delivery to Kent & Nationwide [2026]

 More Kent dog owners are switching to raw dog food, and it's not hard to see why.
-The BARF diet (Biologically Appropriate Raw Food) has gained serious momentum across the UK, with delivery services making it easier than ever to feed your dog a diet that mirrors what their ancestors ate in the wild.
+The BARF diet (Biologically Appropriate Raw Food) has gained serious momentum across the UK, with 94% of companion animal vets reporting they have clients who feed raw diets.[1]
+Delivery services from trusted brands make it easier than ever to feed your dog a nutritionally complete diet that mirrors what their ancestors ate in the wild.

 Raw dog food is simple in principle: uncooked meat, edible bones, organ meats, vegetables, and sometimes fruit.
 No processing, no high-heat treatment that destroys nutrients, just fresh ingredients delivered straight to your door.
-It's about preserving the nutritional integrity that gets lost in traditional kibble production.
+Whether you're in Folkestone, Dover, Hythe, Canterbury, or anywhere across Kent, you'll find both national brands and local suppliers ready to deliver complete, balanced meals formulated by canine nutritionists.

 Why choose delivery?
 You get the convenience of doorstep service combined with the peace of mind that comes from complete, nutritionally balanced meals formulated by experts.
 No guesswork, no recipe balancing nightmares, just grab a pack from the freezer and serve.